Littlebourne to Canterbury city centre

 Demand for pedestrian and cycle routes from residential areas to access the city centre, schools and colleges, as well as local and high street shops, will increase over time with the progression of new housing in the area.

-This scheme is being funded from the £6.1m Active Travel Fund (Tranche2) provided by Active Travel England.
+This scheme was funded from the £6.1m Active Travel Fund (Tranche2) provided by Active Travel England.

 This project underwent a full consultation process before construction started.
 Find out more about the consultation.

-This project started on 2 May 2023 and will take around 25 weeks to complete.
+This project started on 2 May 2023 and is now complete.